The Best Cross-Training Shoes to Get You Through Any Workout Class

-Nike's latest iteration of their cult-favorite Metcon shoe is a crowd favorite.
-Metcons are well-known in the CrossFit and weightlifting communities for being some of the most versatile workout shoes, and the newest version of the shoe in a colorway designed by trainer Kirsty Godso (the mastermind behind this creative bodyweight EMOM workout) is no exception.
-With a higher level of durability and more forefoot cushioning than before, these promise added comfort and many months of use. ($130; nike.com)
+Nike's fourth iteration of their cult-favorite Metcon shoe is a crowd favorite.
+Metcons are well-known in the CrossFit and weightlifting communities for being some of the most versatile workout shoes, and this version of the shoe in a colorway designed by trainer Kirsty Godso (the mastermind behind this creative bodyweight EMOM workout) is no exception.
+With a higher level of durability and more forefoot cushioning than before, these promise added comfort and many months of use.

 Skechers Flex Appeal 2.0 High Energy

-This pretty pastel knit training shoe not only looks spring-ready, but it also features an air-cooled memory foam insole for extra breathability and cushioning on those warm days ahead. ($70; skechers.com)
+This pretty pastel knit training shoe not only looks springy, but it also features an air-cooled memory foam insole for extra breathability and cushioning on those warm days ahead.

 Inov-8 F-Lite 260 Knit

-Buy these if: You want a comfortable training shoe that's also super light.
+This best cross-training shoe for women is for you if...
+You want a comfortable training shoe (for workouts like CrossFit) that's also super light.

 Puma Fierce Rope EP Training Shoes

-These training-specific sneakers were designed to provide both comfort and support during high-intensity workouts as well as short runs.
-Because of the super-responsive cushioning in the midsole, you may even find you're getting more air during jump roping and squat jumps. ($180; adidas.com)
+These training-specific sneakers were designed to provide both comfort and support during high-intensity workouts (which have *major* benefits, BTW!) as well as short runs.
+And since they have a handy bungee system, these are the best cross-training shoes for women who always fuss with laces and struggle with untied sneakers.
+Because of the super-responsive cushioning in the midsole, you may even find you're getting more air during jump roping and squat jumps.